Skip to main content

 Trial Status: active

-This phase II trial tests whether loncastuximab tesirine in combination with rituximab works to shrink tumor in patients with follicular lymphoma at the time of relapse or progression.
+This phase II trial tests whether loncastuximab tesirine in combination with rituximab works to shrink tumors in patients with follicular lymphoma at the time of relapse or progression.
 Loncastuximab is a novel antibody-drug conjugate composed of a humanized anti-CD19 conjugated to a cytotoxic dimer.
-After binding to the tumor cells the antibody is internalized, the cytotoxic drug is released, and the cancer cells are killed.
+After binding to the tumor cells, the antibody is internalized, the cytotoxic drug is released, and the cancer cells are killed.
 CD19 is ubiquitously expressed in follicular lymphoma, making it an excellent target.
 Rituximab is a monoclonal antibody.
 It binds to a protein called CD20, which is found on B cells (a type of white blood cell) and some types of cancer cells.
 This may help the immune system kill cancer cells.
 Giving loncastuximab tesirine and rituximab may work better in treating patients with follicular lymphoma.